-Often, our PhD students apply for and may receive individual fellowships that can reduce the department’s or advisor’s cost of funding.
+Often, our PhD students apply for and may receive individual fellowships which can reduce the department’s or advisor’s cost of funding.
 In these cases, the guarantee of funding to the student will include the fellowship award and additional support from the department/advisor to reach the department-standard level.
-For educational purposes, departments and advisors may encourage their students to apply for such fellowships and provide resources to strengthen their applications; however, no department or faculty member may require students to obtain external individual funding or to “self-fund” as a condition of admission, entry to or continuation in the PhD program.
+For educational purposes, departments and advisors may encourage their students to apply for such fellowships and provide resources to strengthen their applications; however, no department or faculty member may require students to obtain external individual funding or to “self-fund” as a condition of admission, entry to or continuation in the Ph.D.

 In practical terms, faculty PhD advisors are expected to plan the combination of research assistantships, teaching assistantships, local and external fellowships which support all of their PhD advisees.
 Some of these sources of funds can be unreliable, which occasionally leads to shortages of funds for a faculty PhD advisor.
 In this circumstance, it is the responsibility of the faculty advisor to seek alternate sources of funding as needed to maintain all of their PhD advisees at the department-standard level of funding.

 If a faculty PhD advisor does not have sufficient resources to fund all PhD advisees in good standing at the department’s standard level, the first step is for the advisor to contact their department chair for assistance.
 SoE departments have a variety of resources to contribute to these situations, and it is the responsibility of the faculty advisor to ask for assistance if needed.